 When you want to open an account with a bank or building society, you will be asked to provide evidence of your identity and confirmation of your address.
 Yet for those who have been living abroad and are planning to move or return to the UK, this can be a harrowing experience.
+If you can't meet the normal verification requirements, you may consider a basic bank account, which often accept alternative methods of identification.

 Having no credit history in the UK and no proof of address are massive hurdles to jump through before you can set up a new current account, which is often necessary to enable your employer to pay your wages and for you to get up and running in your new life.